tozd/node-reactive-postgres/README.md

 ##### `'stop'` event `([error])`

-Event emitted when manager stops.
+Event emitted when the manager stops.
 If it stopped because of an error, the `error` is provided as an argument.

 ### `ReactiveQueryHandle`